Cyril of Alexandria: Dispute with the Prefect

-According to Socrates Scholasticus, after Cyril rounded up all the Jews in Alexandria he ordered them to be stripped of all possessions, banished them from Alexandria, and allowed their goods to be pillaged by the remaining citizens of Alexandria.
-Scholasticus indicates that all the Jews were banished, while John of Nikiû says only those involved in the ambush.
-Susan Wessel says that, while it is not clear whether Scholasticus was a Novationist (whose churches Cyril had closed), he was apparently sympathetic towards them, and makes clear Cyril's habit of abusing his episcopal power by infringing on the rights and duties of the secular authorities.
-Wessel says "...Socrates probably does not provide accurate and unambiguous information about Cyril's relationship to imperial authority".
+According to Socrates, after Cyril rounded up all the Jews in Alexandria he ordered them to be stripped of all possessions, banished them from Alexandria, and allowed their goods to be pillaged by the remaining citizens of Alexandria.
+Scholasticus alleges that all the Jews of Alexandria were banished, while John of Nikiû says it was only those involved in the ambush and massacre.
+Susan Wessel says that, while it is not clear whether Scholasticus was a Novationist (whose churches Cyril had closed), he was apparently sympathetic towards them, and repeatedly accuses Cyril of abusing his episcopal power by infringing on the rights and duties of the secular authorities.
+Wessel says, however, "...Socrates probably does not provide accurate and unambiguous information about Cyril's relationship to imperial authority".

 Nonetheless, with Cyril's banishment of the Jews, however many, "Orestes [...] was filled with great indignation at these transactions, and was excessively grieved that a city of such magnitude should have been suddenly bereft of so large a portion of its population."
 Because of this, the feud between Cyril and Orestes intensified, and both men wrote to the emperor regarding the situation.
 Eventually, Cyril attempted to reach out to Orestes through several peace overtures, including attempted mediation and, when that failed, showed him the Gospels, which he interpreted to indicate that the religious authority of Cyril would require Orestes' acquiescence in the bishop's policy.
 Nevertheless, Orestes remained unmoved by such gestures.

 This refusal almost cost Orestes his life.
 Nitrian monks came from the desert and instigated a riot against Orestes among the population of Alexandria.
 These monks had resorted to violence 15 years before, during a controversy between Theophilus (Cyril's uncle) and the "Tall Brothers"; the monks assaulted Orestes and accused him of being a pagan.
 Orestes rejected the accusations, showing that he had been baptised by the Archbishop of Constantinople.
 A monk named Ammonius threw a stone hitting Orestes in the head.
-The prefect had Ammonius tortured to death, whereupon the Patriarch honored him as a martyr.
-However, according to Scholasticus, the Christian community displayed a general lack of enthusiasm for Ammonius's case for martyrdom.
+The prefect had Ammonius tortured to death, whereupon the Patriarch allegedly honored him as a martyr.
+However, at least according to Scholasticus, the Christian community displayed a general lack of enthusiasm for Ammonius's case for martyrdom.
 The prefect then wrote to the emperor Theodosius II, as did Cyril.